Istanbul Is the Only City in the World That Straddles Two Continents — and Its Iconic Waterway Connects Them

 Many of the artifacts within the museum were collected during the Ottoman Empire.
 Some of the main things to look out for are the Alexander Sarcophagus, the Siloam inscription, and the Egyptian-Hittite peace treaty.

-Read also: Europe’s Most Walkable Cities
+Read also: Most Beautiful Cities in Europe

 Step Back in Time at Topkapi Palace